 What Type of Mouthwash is Most Recommended by Dentists?

-While most dentists agree that alcohol-free mouthwashes are best, most don’t recommend a specific brand, as there are many effective brands on the market.
+While most dentists agree that alcohol-free mouthwashes are ideal, most don’t recommend a specific brand, as there are many effective brands on the market.
 At Dr. Q Dental, we simply encourage our Monrovia patients to choose a mouthwash that contains no alcohol, while also avoiding those that may contain sugar or saccharin, and excessive amounts of colorants and dyes.
 Mouthwashes that contain mint oil are effective because natural oil of peppermint discourages the growth of harmful bacteria while freshening the mouth and promoting fresh, clean breath.
 Natural mint oil also helps dislodge harmful bacteria from the gums and tongue, as well as helping to remove food and drink residue from dental enamel.
 Mouthwashes that contain Xylitol are also known to be effective at reducing the development of harmful bacteria while nourishing the gums.

 Mouthwash to Treat Dry Mouth